 1/3 cup unsweetened shredded coconut, toasted

-Carefully push a popsicle stick into the cut end of each banana half, leaving about 1 1/2 inches of the stick poking out.
+Carefully push an ice-pop stick into the cut end of each banana half, leaving about 1 1/2 inches of the stick poking out.
 Transfer bananas to a parchment paper-lined sheet tray and freeze until just solid, 30 to 45 minutes.

 Microwave chocolate in a medium bowl, stirring every 20 to 30 seconds, until chocolate is completely smooth, 1 to 2 minutes.
 (Or, melt chocolate in the top of a double boiler.)